Project AGILE: OCONUS and CONUS Test Programs

-Part of Project Agile was Subproject VI and the "Outside the Contiguous US" (ONCUS) Defoliation Test Program was sponsored by the Advanced Research Projects Agency under Project Agile, ARPA Order 423.
-Conducted by the United States Army Biological Center which was based at Fort Detrick, Maryland, one test program was conducted in Thailand in 1964 and 1965 to determine the effectiveness of aerial applications of Purple, Orange, and other candidate chemical agents in defoliation of upland jungle vegetation representative of Southeast Asia.
+Part of Project Agile was Subproject VI and Outside the Contiguous US (OCONUS).
+The Defoliation Test Program was sponsored by the Advanced Research Projects Agency (ARPA) under ARPA Order 423.
+One test program was conducted by the United States Army Biological Center, based at Fort Detrick, Maryland, in Thailand from 1964 to 1965 to determine the effectiveness of aerial applications of Purple, Orange, and other candidate chemical agents in defoliation of upland jungle vegetation representative of Southeast Asia.
 Data provided by these techniques were used in comparative evaluation of defoliant chemicals in relation to rate, volume, season of application, canopy penetration, and vegetation response.

-There have been recurring allegations that similar tests have been conducted in Okinawa.
-Japan Times and Okinawa Times published accounts from an unnamed official claiming that "Pentagon had tested defoliants in the island’s northern jungles near Kunigami and Higashi villages."
+There have been recurring allegations that similar tests have been conducted in Okinawa, Japan.
+The Japan Times and The Okinawa Times have both published accounts from an unnamed official claiming that The Pentagon had tested defoliants in the island’s northern jungles near Kunigami and Higashi village.
 Other corroborating evidence is that in 1962, the U.S. Army counterinsurgency school in Vietnam moved to Okinawa.
-The USNS Schuyler Otis Bland (T-AK-277) was known to have brought highly classified "agriculture products" under armed guard to southeast Asia, Okinawa, and Panama.
-The ship's logbook was found by Michelle Gatz and shows the ship was carrying classified cargo that was offloaded under armed guard at White Beach a U.S. Navy port on Okinawa's east coast on April 25, 1962.
-After departing Okinawa in spring 1962, the Bland sailed to the Panama Canal Zone where, the Panamanian government asserts, the U.S. tested herbicides in the early 1960s.
-In June 2013, the US DoD rejected the allegations that Agent Orange being present on Okinawa, saying they had no factual basis.
+The USNS Schuyler Otis Bland was known to have brought highly classified "agriculture products" under armed guard to Southeast Asia, Okinawa, and Panama.
+The ship's logbook was found by Michelle Gatz and shows the ship was carrying classified cargo that was offloaded under armed guard at White Beach, a U.S. Navy port on Okinawa's east coast, on April 25, 1962.
+After departing Okinawa in the Spring of 1962, the O.S.
+Bland sailed to the Panama Canal Zone where, the Panamanian government asserts, the U.S. tested herbicides in the early 1960s.
+In June 2013, the US Department of Defense (DoD) rejected the allegations that Agent Orange was present in Okinawa, saying it had no factual basis.
 For example, according to the DoD report, the S.O.
 Bland was loaded with Agent Pink and Agent Purple, which it off loaded to Vietnam on 16–18 January 1962 before it stopped at Okinawa on 31 January 1962 on its way back.

-The late author Sheldon H. Harris in his book Factories of Death: Japanese Biological Warfare, 1932-1945, and the American cover up wrote that field tests for wheat rust and rice blast were conducted throughout 1961 in Okinawa and at "several sites in the midwest and south", although these were probably part of Project 112.
+The late author Sheldon H. Harris in his book Factories of Death: Japanese Biological Warfare, 1932—1945, and the American Cover-up wrote that field tests for wheat rust and rice blast were conducted throughout 1961 in Okinawa and at "several sites in the midwest and south", although these were probably part of Project 112.
 Harris attributes the rapid expansion of the US defoliant programs to these early successes.

 Subproject VII

-Subproject VII covered technical planning and programming, including research into morbidity and casualties, environmental issues, and various tactical studies, both of Viet Cong operations, and other instances of asymmetric warfare, such as conflicts in Algeria and Latin America.
+Subproject VII covered technical planning and programming, including research into morbidity and casualties, environmental issues, and various tactical studies, both of Viet Cong operations and other instances of asymmetric warfare such as conflicts in Algeria and Latin America.